top of page

 The German Language Loves Compound Nouns.
 Interesting Facts About The German Language

-to Christmas, I post fun facts Every day leading upabout the German language.
-The first post explained why the German language is important, the second discussed why English and German are estranged sister languages.
-Today, I will discuss why the German language loves compound nouns.
+The previous posts in our blog series "Interesting Facts about the German Language" explained why the German language is important and discussed why English and German are estranged sister languages.
+In this post, I will discuss why the German language loves compound nouns.

 The German language has the habit of creating new words out of existing words by putting them together.
 This has two advantages and one disadvantage.
 The first advantage is that the meaning of the new word can often be deduced if you know the meaning of at least one of its compounds.
 The second is that their pronunciation is not as scary as it might appear at first glance because you only need to break down the new noun into its original smaller components and then pronounce each syllable separately.
-The obvious disadvantage is that the German language can get carried away quite easily and creates long monster words (SPOILER ALERT 😉- I’ll come back to the disadvantage in tomorrow’s post).
-So let’s look at some examples of compound nouns in German, beginning with relatively straight forward ones.
+The obvious disadvantage is that the German language can get carried away quite easily and creates long monster words (SPOILER ALERT 😉- I’ll come back to the disadvantage in my post on why German words are so long).
+So, let’s look at some examples of compound nouns in German, beginning with relatively straightforward ones.

 braten (to roast) + die Wurst (the sausage) = die Bratwurst